thinktecture/angular-packaging-ts-linking/README.md

 You may can add `node_modules/@company` to the `tsconfig.json`'s `typeRoots` to get the IntelliSense working, but the auto import goes horribly wrong.
 This issue _may_ get fixed with VSCode 1.19.
 If there is another trick. please let me know. :-)

+## Setup

+If you want to get this demo to run, clone it at first and just use `npm install` in both folders.
+After that, if you run `npm start` within the core folder, the playground starts, where you would normally develop your package independently.
+If you run `npm start` within the company folder, the app starts.
+It will automatically live-reload, even if you do a change within the core folder.
+Awesome for development! :-)